bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 The above error message means that your build requires an Android package which is either not preinstalled yet or outdated.
 The solution is to install the missing Android package(s) or update the current ones.

 1. Add the `Install missing Android SDK components` Step to your workflow.
-2. To do that add a `Script` step to your workflow.
+2. To do that add a `Do anything with Script` Step to your workflow.
 The step should be before the step where you got the above error or even the very first step in the workflow - with the following content:

        #!/bin/bash